pyrocms/pyrocms/docs/setup/installation.md

 	    ]
 	];

-Simply mirror files / values found in Streams Platform or add your own.
+You can view available configuration for Streams Platform in `vendor/anomaly/streams-platform/resources/config`.
+Simply mirror files / values in the override directory and you are set!

 Similarly, you can override addon configuration in `config/addon/example-module`.